antor44/livestream_video/README.md

 *   **Fine-Tuning:** If you have AI programming experience, you can fine-tune a default model by retraining it with a dataset of voices and transcriptions in a specific language.
 This can also improve recognition of specific accents, slang, or dialects.
 You can find instructions for converting models to the required `ggml` format on the [whisper.cpp repository](https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md).

-*The accelerated versions of whisper.cpp require specific model versions to achieve better performance.
+*The accelerated versions of whisper.cpp may require specific model versions to achieve better performance.

 **Q: How much data is needed to fine-tune a model?**